Azure-Samples/Verified-Telemetry-Arduino-Sample/README.md

 1. Sensor Fingerprint
     * Sensor fingerprint is an electrical characteristic that is measured by the Embedded device for a particular sensor
-    * The Sensor fingerprint of a working sensor differs from that of a sensor with fault
+    * The Sensor fingerprint of a working sensor differs from that of a sensor with a fault

 1. Sensor Fingerprint Template
-    * Sensor fingerprint template is a fingerprint of a working sensor
+    * The Sensor fingerprint template is a fingerprint of a working sensor
-    * The fingerprint template is collected by the Embedded device, ideally when the sensor is provisioned first and stored locally on device.
+    * The fingerprint template is collected by the Embedded device, ideally when the sensor is provisioned first and stored locally on the device.

 1. Sensor Fingerprint Collection
     * Sensor Fingerprint Collection is a process where the Embedded device measures the fingerprint of a sensor